boralyl/boralyl.github.io/_posts/2020-11-25-building_a_home_assistant_custom_component_part_3.md

 contains strings used in the config flow process.
 I copied `strings.json` into the `translations` folder and renamed it `en.json` for the English translation.
 You can add as many translation files as you would like, they should be named using the 2 letter ISO 639-2 language code.
 All the keys should be the same as the `strings.json` and the values should be the translated string.
-For example this is the Norwegian translation file for another one of my custom components: [nb.json](https://github.com/boralyl/steam-wishlist/blob/master/custom_components/steam_wishlist/translations/nb.json).
+For example, this is the Norwegian translation file for another one of my custom components: [nb.json](https://github.com/boralyl/steam-wishlist/blob/master/custom_components/steam_wishlist/translations/nb.json).

 For more information on translations in custom components check out the [official documentation](https://developers.home-assistant.io/docs/internationalization/custom_integration/#translation-strings).